 - Your website will rank higher in searches because Google sees long-form content as incredibly valuable.

 - Long-form copy also makes it easier to get people to stick around your site for a longer period of time.
-And, if the information is helpful, it will get shared, which means you’ll get even more traffic to your website.
-The longer people are on your website is a good thing and the more traffic you get is even better.
+And, if the information is actually helpful, it will get shared, which means you’ll get even more traffic to your website.
+The longer people are on your website is a really good thing in Google’s eyes.

-Ok, so you’ve learned that Google loves long form copy, but how do you add this to your website?
-My advice is to start a blog.
+Ok, so you’ve learned that Google loves long form copy, but how do you add this to your business website?
+My advice is to add a blog to your website.

-First of all, you are an expert at your craft.
-This means that people will want to know how you do what you do.
-A blog really makes you look more like an expert, because you’re not just showing beautiful images, you’re talking about how you created them.
-And, obviously, you can decide what you want to share and what you don’t want to share.
+First of all, you are an expert at your craft and a blog helps emphasize this, because you’re not just showing beautiful images, you’re talking about how you created them.

-Second, you have an opportunity to monetize your blog with affiliate links, ads and sponsored posts.
-Passive income?
+Second, when you have a blog, not only does Google love it, but brands love it too!
+You have an opportunity to make money from your blog with affiliate links, ads and sponsored posts.
+Additional income?
 Yes, please!

-Once your blog posts are out there bonding with Google, they have the opportunity to literally “work” for you for years to come.
-Adding a blog to your website increases traffic, sends you extra income and helps you get higher rankings.
+Once your blog posts are published, they have the opportunity to literally “work for you” for years to come.
+Adding a blog to your website makes you look like an expert, increases website traffic, gets you higher up in search rankings and gives you the ability to make some extra money.
+All win-wins, if you ask me.

-So, if anyone tells you that “blogging is dead,” they are totally wrong, because last time I checked, the internet wasn’t dying. 😉
+So, if anyone ever tells you that “blogging is dead,” they are totally wrong. 😉

-For example, one way to do this is to ask clients link back to your website when they are using your images online.
-A lot of my clients will credit me when using my images on reputable websites by adding “Photography by Regan Baroni” which links back to my website.
-If you’re a photographer make sure your clients are giving you credit with a link back to your website when they use your images online.
+One way to increase backlinks to your site is to ask your clients link back to your website when they are using your images online.
+A lot of my clients will credit me when using my images on reputable websites by adding “Photo by Regan Baroni” which links back to my website.
+This is a great way to help you boost traffic, so make sure your clients are giving you credit with a link to your site when using your images.

 Another way to build backlinks is to write a guest post on another blog.
 For example, if you’re a fan of ProFoto lights, you could write a lighting-specific post for their blog that gets linked back to you.
-Not only do you get the backlink, but you also get your name, voice and work in front of a lot more people.
+Not only do you get the backlink, but you also get your name, voice and work in front of their audience.

-You can also build backlinks if you have a blog, because if you are sharing valuable information, it will most likely be shared.
+You can also get backlinks if you have a blog, because if you are sharing valuable information, it will most likely be shared by people.

-But, that’s when I switched to Tonic Site Shop and ShowIt.
-Not only are their templates absolutely beautiful, the hosting platform made it SO easy for me to work through all the steps I mentioned in my post.
+That’s when I decided to switch to Tonic Site Shop and ShowIt.
+Not only are their templates absolutely beautiful, the hosting platform made it SO easy for me to work through all the steps I mentioned in this post.
+All of their templates come with a blog built in, so if I’ve peaked your interest in adding a blog to your site, the framework will already be there.

-If you fall in love with one of the Tonic templates, use my code for 15% off any of them: REGANSENTME
+If you love one of the Tonic templates, use my code for 15% off your purchase: REGANSENTME

-Switching helped me all of the steps I mentioned above:
+Switching to Tonic & ShowIt helped me work through all of the steps I mentioned above with ease.

 - Add your Google Analytics code easily for accurate website insights and tracking